 IAS- Indian Administrative Services

-IAS is conducted by UPSC (Union Public Service Commission) each year.
+Indian Administrative Exam (IAS) is conducted by UPSC (Union Public Service Commission) each year.
 Indian Administrative Services exam is a three-tier exam, with preliminary round followed by the Mains Exam and then the Personal Interview of all shortlisted candidates.

 Here are some interesting insights about IAS 2016: